 In the early years, Myrtle Beach, a resort-oriented community similar to Atlantic City, conducted the Miss South Carolina competition at the Pavilion building near the Atlantic Ocean.
 In 1958, the Miss South Carolina organization elected to move the pageant from Myrtle Beach to Greenville.
 In the early 90’s, the pageant again relocated to Spartanburg.

-The 75th Anniversary Pageant was held in the City of Columbia, the state capital.
-In 2011, over $130,000 in cash scholarships and $10 million in tuition scholarships were made available.
+The 80th Anniversary Pageant was held in the City of Columbia, the state capital.
+In 2011, over $200,000 in cash scholarships and millions in tuition scholarships were made available.